skip to main content

 How so?
 First, streaming services had one plan, no contracts, and no fees.
 Now they have paid plans with and without ads, and even free tiers with limited content (like Sling Freestream).

 DIRECTV STREAM has multiple pricey plans—just like its satellite TV sister, DIRECTV—but delivers its fatter channel lineups via stream.
 (Even more confusing, DIRECTV and other TV providers have mobile apps for on-the-go streaming.)
-DIRECTV STREAM also plays trad-TV games, like touting a “free cloud DVR” with only 20 hours of storage and offering an unlimited-storage upgrade for an extra $10 monthly.
+DIRECTV STREAM used to play trad-TV games, like touting a “free cloud DVR” with only 20 hours of storage and offering an unlimited-storage upgrade for an extra $10 monthly.

 But we’re not here to talk about all that stuff—this is about Fubo’s name change.
 It’s called Fubo now—and, someday, we might call it cable (colloquially, but still).